Leo40Git/CaveSaveEdit/MCI.md

 - `Boolean:MimHack`: Adds support for the <MIM hack.
 Prevents the used flags from being edited in the flag UI and adds a new field for modifying the current costume ID.
 - `Boolean:VarHack`: Adds support for the <VAR (TSC+) hack.
 Prevents the used flags from being edited in the flag UI and adds a new tab for modifying the variables.
 - `Boolean:PhysVarHack`: Adds support for the <PHY (TSC+ PHY addon) hack.
 Prevents the used flags from being edited in the flag UI and adds new fields for modifying the physics variables.
-- `Boolean:DoubleRes`: Adds support for the 2x resolution hack.
-Makes all graphics use the correct framerects.
+- `Integer:Resolution`: Adds support for an `N`x resolution hack, `N` being any integer divisible by 2.
+Makes all graphics use the correct framerects. *This is optional, and defaults to 1 if not specified.*

 ## `Map` - Default map descriptions:
 Technically, all entries in this group are special, since they are only used if a mod executable has not been loaded.